St Thomas 4H Apiculture Club reaches out to Font Hill Community

 The club plans to make the outreach an annual one, targeting other rural communities with similar needs in St Thomas.

-"We were affected by the drought, but we have made preparations for continuous irrigation.
-Whatever we reap, we will definitely put aside a portion for helping those who are less fortunate than us," Watson said.
+"We were affected by the drought, but we have made preparations for continuous irrigation, and whatever we reap, we will definitely put aside a portion for helping those who are less fortunate than us," Watson said.